-10 Competing interests.
+Competing interests.
 The authors declare that they have no conflict of interest.

 Acknowledgements.
 The modeling data supporting the figures presented in this paper can be obtained from EY (eyigit@gmu.edu).
-This work was partially supported by German Science Foundation (DFG) Grant HA3261/8-1.
+This work was partially supported by German Science Foundation (DFG) Grant HA3261/8-1, which is the part of the DFG priority program SPP1788

+10 "Dynamic Earth".
 EY was funded by the National Science Foundation (NSF) grant AGS 1452137.